tisannai/plinth/README.md

 chained together as a doubly linked list.
 Each allocation from `plam` is a continuous chunk of memory from a Node.
 When the memory from one Node is exhausted, a new Node is allocated and added to the chain.
-Memory can be deallocated back to `plam`, but only in the order it was reserved, and each deallocation must be annotated with its size.
-`plam` does not keep track of the detailed allocation history.
+Memory can be deallocated back to `plam`, but only in the reverse order it was reserved, and each deallocation must be annotated with its size. `plam` does not keep track of the detailed allocation history.

 ```
            plam_node_s